 Owned by former Masterchef contestant Ann Hood, this casual, relaxed cookery school covers a lot of ground during its four-hour cheesemaking class.
-For £139 you’ll learn how to make mozzarella, ricotta, soft cheese with chives and chilli, goat’s cheese, paneer, bread made from whey, and pear and walnut chutney.
+You’ll learn how to make mozzarella, ricotta, soft cheese with chives and chilli, goat’s cheese, paneer, bread made from whey, and pear and walnut chutney.

 You’ll also become well-versed in taking the next step of making hard cheeses.

 Ann’s Smart School of Cookery, Unit K, Ivory House, St Katherine’s Dock, E1W 1BP